-Under RIA, the IAH has authorized the Bank to invest the funds on the basis of Mudaraba contract for investments, but imposes certain restrictions as to where, how and for what purpose this funds are to be invested.
-Further, the Bank may be restricted from commingling its own funds with the RIA funds for the purposes of investment.
+Under RIA, the IAH has authorized the Bank to invest the funds on the basis of Mudaraba contract for investments, but imposes certain restrictions as to where, how and for what purpose these funds are to be invested.
+Further, the Bank may be restricted from commingling its own funds with the RIA funds for this purposes of investment.
 In addition, there may be other restrictions which IAHs may impose.
 RIA funds are invested and managed in accordance with Shari'a requirements.
 The funds are managed by the Bank under a fiduciary capacity as per the instructions of the RIA holders and accordingly the Bank is not liable to make good any losses occurred due to normal commercial reasons.

-The Bank has developed the PSIA policy, approved by the Board, which details the manner in which the RIA funds are
+The Bank has developed the PSIA policy, approved by the Board, which details the manner in which the RIA funds are deployed and the way the profits are calculated for the RIA.